Coherence for Frobenius pseudomonoids and the geometry of linear proofs: Coherence for Frobenius pseudomonoids

 The final inverse snakeorator $F$ produces a single cup and cap, at least one of which will be annihilated later in the composite, since by assumption $X$ has no eliminable cup-cap pairs.
 There are two ways that this can happen: either (A) they are annihilated with each other by a $\sigma_1$ generator, or (B) one of them is annihilated with a neighbouring cup or cap by a $\sigma_2$ generator.
 Suppose case (B) holds; then we will show our composite is equal to one in which (A) in fact holds.
 The argument is illustrated in \autoref{fig:BtoA}.
 We begin with some composite that contains a cap.
 At some point lower down the left-hand wire, a $\sigma_1 ^\inv$ generator acts to create a new cup and cap pair.
 Later in the composite, following the application of interchangers, and snakeorators to other cups and caps not displayed, a $\sigma_2$ generator is applied to the right-hand cup and cap.
 (We are supposing that it is the newly-created \textit{cup} which is annihilated first; if the newly-created cap is annihilated first, a reflected argument applies.)
 In triangle $(*)$, we observe by naturality that the composite is equal to one in which the $\sigma_2$ is applied higher up, adjacent to the leftmost cap.
 In triangle $(**)$, we apply one of the swallowtail equations to replace the $\sigma_2^\inv$ with a $\sigma_1^\inv$ that annihilates the same cup and cap created in the first arrow of the diagram.

 We assume therefore that case (A) holds.
 Local to the cup and cap produced by $F$, the diagram will look like this:

 The central arrow represents some composite of interchangers, $\sigma_1$ and $\sigma_2$ generators.
 By assumption, the $\sigma_1$ and $\sigma_2$ maps will act only on the rest of the diagram, not the displayed cups and caps, but the interchangers may affect any part of the diagram.
-Since this central arrow is not the identity, we cannot immediately apply the invertibility equation to cancel the $\sigma_1^\inv, \sigma_1$ pair from the composite.
+Since this central arrow is not the identity, we cannot immediately apply the invertibility equation to cancel the $\sigma_1^\inv, \sigma_1$ pair from the beginning and end of the composite.

 During the course of this central arrow, the chosen cup and cap may become separated vertically, with the cap always remaining above the cup.\footnote{The cap could only go below the cup if an additional inverse snakeorator $\sigma_2^\inv$ was applied to the central connecting wire, but by assumption $\sigma$ is the final inverse snakeorator present in the composite.} Since the initial and final separation is clearly 0, this separation must have some maximum value $n \in \N$ over the course of the central arrow.
 We now show that our composite is equal to one for which this maximum value is 0.
 We give an inductive argument $I_2$, jointly on the value $n$ of this maximum, and its multiplicity $m$ over the course of the central arrow (since the separation may reach its maximum value of $n$ more than once over the composite.)